owlike/genson/website/Documentation/UserGuide.md

 Genson provides an alias mechanism for classes, allowing to use the alias instead of the full class name.
-It is a good practice to do so as it gives you the ability to rename your class or package without any impact on the json (especially useful if you store json in a persistent storage) and it is also safer from a security point of view.
+It is a good practice to do so as it gives you the ability to rename your class or package without any impact on the json (especially useful if you store json in a persistent storage) and also without leaking to the public the underlying code structure.

 {% highlight java %}
 // addAlias creates an alias between a logic name and a full class name, this also enables class metadata mechanism